-1. Reflecting on teaching practice in support of student

-- learning 2.
-Establishing professional goals and engaging in - continuous and purposeful professional growth and development - Collaborating with colleagues and the broader professional community to support teacher and student learning - 4.
+- Reflecting on teaching practice in support of student learning - Establishing professional goals and engaging in continuous and purposeful professional growth and development - Collaborating with colleagues and the broader professional community to support teacher and student learning - 4.
 Working with families to support student learning - 5.
-Engaging local communities in support of the - instructional program 6.
-Managing professional responsibilities to maintain - o.
-Wataging protessorial exponsionates to maintain motivation and commitment to all students - Demonstrating professional responsibility, integrity, and ethical conduct
+Engaging local communities in support of the - instructional program - Managing professional responsibilities to maintain motivation and commitment to all students - Demonstrating professional responsibility, integrity, and ethical conduct